chloechiaw/chloechiaw.github.io/_posts/2025-11-09-Vector-Addition.markdown

 permalink: /vec-add/
 ---

-Over the weekend, I was trying to see if I could use CUDA to speed up vector addition on [Tensara](https://tensara.org/leaderboard/vector-addition?gpu=all).
-I wanted to see how we apply coalesced memory to a simple task such as vector addition!
-The kernel ranked 2nd in the B200 category and 4th across all GPUs availbale on the Tensara platform (L4, A100, H100, B200, etc).
+Over the weekend, I was trying to see if I could use CUDA to speed up a simple task, vector addition, on [Tensara](https://tensara.org/leaderboard/vector-addition?gpu=all).
+Specifically, the differences between block sizes and noncoalesced/coalesced memory.
+The kernel ranked 2nd in the B200 category and 4th across all GPUs available on the Tensara platform (L4, A100, H100, B200, etc).

 ![Vector addition results]({{ site.baseurl }}/assets/images/image.png)